Chapin Mine Steam Pump Engine

-The Chapin Mine Steam Pump Engine, also known as The Cornish Pump, is a steam-driven pump located at the corner of Kent Street and Kimberly Avenue in Iron Mountain, Michigan, USA.
+The Chapin Mine Steam Pump Engine, also known as the Cornish Pump, is a steam-driven pump located at the corner of Kent Street and Kimberly Avenue in Iron Mountain, Michigan, United States.
 It is the largest reciprocating steam-driven engine ever built in the United States.
-It was listed on the National Register of Historic Places in 1981 and designated a Michigan State Historic Site in 1958.
+It was listed on the National Register of Historic Places in 1981, and designated a Michigan State Historic Site in 1958.